Daizō Nozawa

-Nozawa graduated from University of Tokyo with the degree of bachelor of civil engineering and joined Japanese National Railways in 1956.
+Nozawa was born in Tatsuno, Nagano.
+He graduated from the University of Tokyo with a bachelor of civil engineering degree and joined Japanese National Railways in 1956.
 During his career at JNR, he obtained the degree of Ph.D.
 He was first elected as a member of the House of Councillors in 1986.
 He served as a member of the house until 2004 when he did not run for reelection.

-Currently, he is the leader of the Japan-Korea Tunnel Research Institute, an organization trying to create a tunnel link between Japan and South Korea.
+He led the leader of the Japan-Korea Tunnel Research Institute, an organization trying to create a tunnel link between Japan and South Korea.

+He died on 12 December 2024, at the age of 91.